-The Medway Test comprises three test papers: English, Mathematics, and Reasoning.
+The Medway Test comprises three test papers: Writing; Mathematics & Non-Verbal Reasoning; and Verbal Skills.
 This is the order in which you will be sitting the test papers.
-This familiarisation booklet is designed to show you the layout and format of the test.
+This familiarisation booklet is designed to show you the layout and format of the Mathematics & Non-Verbal Reasoning test and the Verbal Skills test only.
+A familiarisation of the layout and format of the Writing test is not needed because it is based on writing only.